 The DT shall consider all comments submitted in accordance with these Procedures.
 If the same comment is provided more than once in a single posting, the DT may provide a single response to all comments that raise the same or a similar concern.
 If the same comment is received in iterative postings, the DT is not obligated to respond to comments previously addressed.

-The DT shall prepare a response to comments received that includes reporting the changes made to the proposed RRS or CRT as a result of comments received, if any.
+The DT shall prepare a response to comments received that includes reporting the changes made to the proposed RRS or CRT resulting from comments received, if any.
 The DT shall also report on comments that were rejected by the DT, in whole or in part, and the reason(s) the comments were rejected.
 The response to comments will be posted on the WECC website no later than the next posting of the proposed RRS or CRT.

 The DT should target posting its responses to the WECC website no later than 30 days after the comment window has closed.
-If more than 30 days are required, the DT chair or WECC Staff should advise the WSC chair of the DT’s progress and request additional assistance if needed.
+If more than 30 days are required, the DT chair or WECC staff should advise the WSC chair of the DT’s progress and request additional assistance if needed.

 All parties submitting comments are encouraged to participate in the DT meetings during which responses to their comments are considered and drafted.